manpages/role./fantasy2.md

       + *Flee*, straight up running towards your destination, ignoring everything and everyone that doesn't pose lethal threat.

+      + Move up to half your move speed without drawing attention to it.
+Reduce this movement by half for every opponent beyond first.
+        Anchored — Use this option only if you are in full cover against every opponent and you end the round in full cover against every opponent.

+      + Use a standard action and opponents gain *surprised* until end of round, opponents who readied a relevant action to your action clash *men* or *phy* against your *phy*, if they win, their readied action is triggered and they lose *surprised*.
+        Anchored — Use this option only if you are in full cover against every opponent and you end the round in full cover against every opponent.

    + **Attack**: Attack for 1 *(To attack for X, clash phy vs phy, honoring equipment and tactical bonuses and penalties.
 If you win, deal X damage to